Anam1501/Weather-App-project/README.md

 👩‍🏫 Instructions to use the API services -

-Step 1: Enter the url: https://rapidapi.com in your browser.
+Step 1: Open https://rapidapi.com in your browser.

 Step 2: Sign up and create an account.